I like Forza Motorsport 7. It's an exciting and engaging racing game with the latest and greatest in cars, tracks, graphics - you name it.

 Flipping through tabs - a common pre-race ritual in Forza 7.

-Forza 7's pre-race screen does not make too much sense when it comes to Information Architecture.
+Forza 7's pre-race screen does not make too much sense.

 The default tab is named "Race Info".
 However, the buttons have nothing to do with "Race Info".